LinkedInLearning/continuous-integration-tools-4490242/ch2_software_as_a_service/02_01_travis_ci/README.md

 ### 1. Set up your Travis CI account
 Follow the instructions provided by the [Travis CI Tutorial](https://docs.travis-ci.com/user/tutorial/) to set up your Travis CI account and connect it to GitHub.

+*Note: Historicly, Travis CI only supported repositories hosted in GitHub.
+At the time this course was prepared, Travis CI includes Beta support for repositories hosted in Bitbucket, GitLab, and Assembla.
+The content in this course is intended for repositories hosted in GitHub.*

 *Note:  This error may occur upon account creation: "You exceeded the number of users allowed for your plan.
 Please switch to a bigger plan".
 In the instructor's experience, the error lasted for about 5-10 minutes and was resolved without intervention.
 More details can be found on this post in the Travis CI community forum: [Exceeded user count - unlimited?](https://travis-ci.community/t/exceeded-user-count-unlimited/10484/16).*